aashish4533/BloomBook/frontend/src/ADVANCED_FEATURES_IMPLEMENTATION.md

 # Advanced Features Implementation Summary

 ## Overview
-This document details the comprehensive implementation of advanced features for the BookOra platform, including payment gateway, UX improvements, optional features, helping materials, and global elements.
+This document details the comprehensive implementation of advanced features for the BookBloom platform, including payment gateway, UX improvements, optional features, helping materials, and global elements.

 ---